-If the couples paid too much money to the IRS and then divorce, there is often questions as to which spouse is entitled to the refund.
+If the couples pay too much money to the IRS and then divorce, there are often questions as to which spouse is entitled to the refund.

 Those who are considering a divorce, who are going through a divorce, or who are living in the aftermath of a divorce should contact an experienced divorce tax attorney to go over their options.